 GED Preparation Programs

 Adult education programs that prepare individuals for the GED test are offered throughout the state by colleges, school districts and community organizations.
 GED programs can help students prepare for one specific area of the GED test or for the entire exam.
+These programs are recommended, but not required.
 Programs may also help orient students with the computer-based format of the test, since all GED exams will now be delivered by computer.
 Many GED education programs are offered at no or low cost.
 To locate a preparation program, individuals may contact the Massachusetts Adult Literacy Hotline (www.sabes.org/hotline).

 Test Components and Score Requirements

 To pass the GED test beginning in 2014, individuals must achieve a score of no less than 150 on each of the exam's four individual tests and receive a combined standard score of at least 600.
 The GED exam's four tests are designed to gauge a candidate's knowledge in the following areas: